A great Git commit

 The final and most recent commit will then finally add the new field in the form where it was requested.

 Note that there are other possibilities.
 For example, imagine the tests from the first commit revealed a bug.
-Do we then add a commit zero, which fixes the bug?
+Do we then add a commit zero that fixes the bug?
 Do we let the tests fail in the first commit and fix the bug afterwards?
 Do we just fix the bug in the first commit?
 All these approaches have benefits and drawbacks.

 - Atomic commits make it easier to track regressions.